Newms34/chalk-images/README.md

 Works best with BMPs and JPEGs!

 ##Issues:
  1. Does not currently seem to work with animated GIFs.
 This is partially because the time-component of gifs seems to not really be easily parsable.
+It's also partially because the amount of data for animated gifs is *huge* (a 100x100, 3 second gif is 2.16M separate points of data)!
- 2. The full-color mode is experimental.
-Don't be surprised if it doesn't work on your console!
+ 2. The full-color mode only works on OSX (POSIX?) systems.
+Windows command prompt only supports low-color mode.
+Attempting to draw in 256 or 16m color mode in Windows will just default to low-color mode.

 ##Credits:
  - Written by me, [David Newman](https://github.com/Newms34).